stevenharperja/AI-plays-AI-generated-pong/README.md

 TLDR: Make a fake version of Pong using an image generator model's output.
 Run an AI agent on that fake Pong.

-This project is to create an image generating model that simulates a virtual environment of Pong.
-This environment can then be used to train an AI agent to play Pong, without necessarily having the agent play real Pong.

 Reinforcement learning has a difficult problem where it requires many run-throughs of training to produce a good model.
 For robotics applications, or for virtual environments such as video games which are computationally intensive to run, training a model on real data can be slow and expensive.